strimzi/proposals/046-analyse-broker-metrics-before-rolling-kafka.md

 - Configure the server with mTLS authentication.
 - Expose an endpoint `v1/broker-state` that includes the API version in the URI path.
 - Extend KafkaAgent to collect `kafka.log:type=LogManager,name=remainingLogsToRecover` and `kafka.log:type=LogManager,name=remainingSegmentsToRecover` metrics.
-- Use Jetty's native ServerHandler API to handle a `GET` request and return a JSON response that would look like this:
+- Use Jetty's native ServerHandler API to handle a `GET` request and return HTTP 200 (OK) with a body JSON response, for example:
 ```
 {
  "brokerState": 2,